NCACP Draft Alarm Ordinance

 An alarm company operating within the City/Town shall register with the City/Town and supply information regarding its license.
 Such registration shall constitute acknowledgement by the alarm company that the issuance of a permit to an alarm user constitutes the alarm user's request and authorization that the alarm company:

-1) Obtain and maintain the required city and North Carolina Alarm Systems Licensing Board license.
+1) Obtain and maintain the required City/Town and North Carolina Alarm Systems Licensing Board licenses.

-2) Be able to provide name, address, and telephone number(s) of the alarm user or a designee, who can be called in an emergency at any timeand be able to respond to an alarm call, when notified, within thirty (30) minutes.
+2) Is continuously capable of providing name, address, and telephone number(s) of the alarm user or a designee, who can be called in an emergency at any time and capable of responding to an alarm call, when notified, within a reasonable time.

-6) Attempt to verify, by calling the alarm site and/or alarm user by telephone, to determine whether an alarm signal is valid before requesting dispatch.
+5) Attempt to verify, by calling the alarm site and/or alarm user by telephone to determine whether an alarm signal is valid before requesting law enforcement response.
 Telephone verification shall require as a minimum that a second call be made to a different number if the first attempt fails to reach an alarm user who can properly identify themselves to attempt to determine whether an alarm signal is valid, EXCEPT in the case of a panic or robbery-in-progress alarm, or in cases where a crime-in-progress has been verified by video and/or audible means.

-7) Provide alarm user registration number to the communication center to facilitate dispatch
+6) Provide alarm user registration number to the law enforcement communication center to

 SECTION 5: PROHIBITED ACTS

-(a) It shall be unlawful to activate an alarm system for the purpose of summoning law enforcement when no burglary, robbery, or other crime dangerous to life or property is being committed or attempted on the premises, or otherwise to cause a false alarm.
+(a) It shall be unlawful to activate an alarm system to summon law enforcement when no crime is being committed or attempted on the premises, or otherwise to cause a false alarm.

-(b) It shall be unlawful to install, maintain, or use an audible alarm system which can sound continually for more than 15 minutes.
+(b) It shall be unlawful to install, maintain, or use a local alarm system which is audible from the exterior of a structure for more than 15 minutes.

 (c) It shall be unlawful to install, maintain, or use an automatic dial protection device that reports, or causes to be reported, any recorded message to the Police Department.